cermati/route-label/README.md

 # What

-Register your route as natural as express' way, PLUS adding name/label for it.
+Register your route as natural as express' way, PLUS adding name/label to it.
 ```js
 router.get(<name>, <pattern>, <middleware/controller>);
 router.put(<name>, <pattern>, <middleware/controller>);